juhamikael/fl_studio_stem_renamer/README.md

   * Fixed Bugs:
     * Type project name with spaces
     * lower case folder name
+* Version 0.3
+  * Can be ran only from CMD

  ### More info and videos coming soon!